Pontoon Seaworthiness: Can You Use a Pontoon Boat in the Ocean?

 Rough Waters and Wake Impacts

 Pontoon boats are built for sun, fun and leisure activities.
-That’s what’s so great about their flat, expansive decks.
-But when it comes to high waves and choppy waters, that flat deck isn’t as seaworthy as other recreational boats.
+That’s what’s so great about their flat expansive decks.
+When it comes to high waves and choppy waters, that flat deck isn’t as seaworthy as other recreational boats.

 - Dry off.
 If you’re wet, lightning may be drawn to you.